mjago/mjago.github.io/_posts/2016-04-17-linux-on-mac-mini.md

 - RAM	1 GB	VRAM	64 MB
 - Storage	120 GB (5400 RPM)	Optical	2.4X "SuperDrive"

-Since the hardware will no longer support Apple's supported OS X I decided to try and install a version of Linux on it.
+Since the hardware will no longer support Apple's supported OSX I decided to try and install a version of Linux on it.

 ## Lubuntu